 “Violations under the AFSPA have served as a recruiting agent for militant groups,” said Ganguly.
 “In both Kashmir and the northeast, we have heard over and over again that abuses by troops, who are never punished for their crimes, have only shrunk the space for those supporting peaceful change.”

 Indians have long protested against the AFSPA.
 The Supreme Court has issued guidelines to prevent human rights violations, but these are routinely ignored.
 Since 2000, Irom Sharmila, an activist in Manipur, has been on hunger strike demanding repeal of the act.
 The government has responded by keeping her in judicial custody, force-fed through a nasal tube, and has ignored numerous appeals for repeal from activists in Jammu and Kashmir.

-Following widespread protests after the 2004 rape and murder of Manorama Devi in Manipur, the Indian government set up a five-member committee to review the AFSPA.
-The review committee submitted its report on June 6, 2005, recommending the repeal of the act.
+Following widespread protests after the 2004 murder in custody of an alleged militant called Manorama Devi in Manipur, the Indian government set up a five-member committee to review the AFSPA.
+The review committee submitted its report on June 6, 2005, recommending repeal of the act.
 In April 2007, a working group on Jammu and Kashmir appointed by the prime minister also recommended that the act be revoked.
-However, the cabinet has not acted on these recommendations because of opposition from the army.
+However, the cabinet has not acted on these recommendations because of opposition from the armed forces.